tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 Just as Swagger defines a spec for describing a REST API, [API Blueprint](https://apiblueprint.org/) is another specification for describing REST APIs.
 If you describe your API with this blueprint, tools that support API Blueprint can read and display the information.

-{: .note}
-Unless you're using a platform that specifically requires API Blueprint, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.
+Note that unless you're using a platform that specifically requires API Blueprint, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.

 {% if site.format == "web" %}
 * TOC